goods-consumer/jukebox/README.md

-Jukebox transfers playlists from Google Play Music to Spotify.
+Transfer playlists from Soundcloud to Spotify.

-Thanks to Simon Weber for gmusicapi and Paul Lamere for spotipy.